 Volunteers are needed to work with children in kindergartens, assisting with activities that enhance the growth, development and well-being of the children.

 Help young people practise their talents and become more aware of the opportunities in a range of areas, such as art, drama, music and dance.

 Join our conservation project in the amazing Galapagos Islands off the coast of Ecuador.
 Take part in projects to assist the protection of native species in the world's most incredible island chain.

-Volunteer at community-run sports clubs on the beautiful island of San Cristobal in the Galapagos.
+Volunteer at community-run sports clubs in the Galapagos.
 You will provide free sports lessons to children, teenagers and adults of mixed abilities.

 Participate in a social work internship in Ecuador and provide emotional support and care to local children while working alongside a trained professional.